 The MERS/Goodwill staff is committed to providing you with the best possible service at all times.
 If, however, you at any time feel that you have been treated unfairly or have a complaint, you have the right to register a grievance with no fear of retaliation.
-You should meet with your Case Manager as soon as possible, preferably within five working days following the incident about which you have a complaint.
-If you are not satisfied with the decision of your Case Manager, you may meet with the Program Director.
+You should meet with your Instructor/Case Manager as soon as possible, preferably within five working days following the incident about which you have a complaint.
+If you are not satisfied with the decision of your Instructor/Case Manager, you may meet with the Program Director.
 The Program Director will provide a written response to your complaint within five working days.
 If you are still not satisfied, you may meet with the Vice President or Designee, the Assistant CEO, the President of MERS/Goodwill, and then the Board of Directors, if necessary.
 At each of these levels, a written response will be prepared within five working days of the meeting.
 At any of these meetings, you may bring your parent, family member, guardian, or advocate.

-You may also contact your referral/funding source, the Missouri Protection and Advocacy Service or Equip for Equality (Illinois) for help at any time to register a complaint or obtain assistance in filing a grievance.
+You may also contact your referral/funding source, the Missouri Protection and Advocacy Service (800-392-8667), Equip for Equality in Illinois (800-537-2632), or the Missouri Department of Higher Education (573-751-2361) for help at any time to register a complaint or obtain assistance in filing a grievance.